Microsoft Docs

-Microsoft Docs is the library of technical documentation for end users, developers, and IT professionals who work with Microsoft products.
-The Microsoft Docs website provides technical specifications, conceptual articles, tutorials, guides, API references, code samples and other information related to Microsoft software and web services.
-Microsoft Docs was introduced in 2016 as a replacement of MSDN and TechNet libraries which previously hosted some of these materials.
+Microsoft Docs was a library of technical documentation for end users, developers, and IT professionals who work with Microsoft products.
+The Microsoft Docs website provided technical specifications, conceptual articles, tutorials, guides, API references, code samples and other information related to Microsoft software and web services.
+Microsoft Docs was introduced in June 2016 as a replacement for the MSDN and TechNet libraries which previously hosted some of these materials.
+Microsoft Docs initially contained only .NET documentation.
+The process of migrating the bulk of the MSDN and TechNet libraries' content took approximately two years.

+In 2022, Microsoft Docs was made part of the Microsoft Learn site.

 Structure and features

-The content on Microsoft Docs is organised into groups based on product or technology and steps of working with it: evaluating, getting started, planning, deploying, managing, and troubleshooting and the navigation panel and product/service pages show material breakdowns according to this principle.
-The service allows users to download specific docs section as a PDF file for offline use and includes an estimated reading time for every article.
+The content on Microsoft Docs was organised into groups based on product or technology and steps of working with it: evaluating, getting started, planning, deploying, managing, and troubleshooting, and the navigation panel and product/service pages showed material breakdowns.
+The service allowed users to download specific docs sections as PDF files for offline use and included an estimated reading time for each article.

-Each article is represented as a Markdown file in various GitHub repositories and most of the documentation content is open-sourced and accepts pull requests.
+Each article was represented as a Markdown file in various GitHub repositories, and most of the documentation content was open-sourced and accepted pull requests.
 Microsoft released a set of Visual Studio Code extensions, Docs Authoring Pack, to assist in editing Microsoft Docs content.
-It includes the support of Docs-specific markdown features.
+It included the support of Docs-specific markdown features.

 History

 Microsoft Docs preview was introduced in June 2016, initially containing .NET documentation.
-The process of migrating the bulk of MSDN and TechNet libraries' content have taken approximately two years.
+The process of migrating the bulk of MSDN and TechNet libraries' content has taken approximately two years.
 Key events: